apify/proxy-chain/README.md

 The proxy-chain package is developed by [Apify](https://apify.com/), the full-stack web scraping and data extraction platform, to support their [Apify Proxy](https://apify.com/proxy) product, which provides an easy access to a large pool of datacenter and residential IP addresses all around the world.
-The proxy-chain package is also used by [Crawlee](https://crawlee.dev/), the world's most popular web craling library for Node.js.
+The proxy-chain package is also used by [Crawlee](https://crawlee.dev/), the world's most popular web crawling library for Node.js.

 The proxy-chain package currently supports HTTP/SOCKS forwarding and HTTP CONNECT tunneling to forward arbitrary protocols such as HTTPS or FTP ([learn more](https://blog.apify.com/tunneling-arbitrary-protocols-over-http-proxy-with-static-ip-address-b3a2222191ff)).
 The HTTP CONNECT tunneling also supports the SOCKS protocol.
 Also, proxy-chain only supports the Basic [Proxy-Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization).